Posted by marilynch

 Youth

-When I had pre-teens at home, not yet able to drive, they often lamented the relative remoteness of our rural Monterey County address.
+When I had children not yet able to drive, they often lamented our rural Monterey County address.
 My son was hot on mountain biking, yet getting where he wanted to go with friends, spur of the moment, wasn’t always easy.
 Though both parents worked at home, dropping work to run kids to town wasn’t always manageable–besides, it wasn’t the most ecologically sound choice anyway!
 So, what’s a young person to do?

 Bike-and-ride options, like combining bicycling with MST bus service, make the car-free life much easier for teens.